rtCamp/Frappe-Manager/docs/commands/ngrok.md

 ## `fm ngrok`

-Create ngrok tunnel for bench.
+Expose a running bench on a public ngrok URL.

-Provisions a public URL for local benches using ngrok; requires an auth token either via flag or config.
+Needs an ngrok auth token: pass --auth-token, set NGROK_AUTHTOKEN, or save one in fm's config.

 **Usage**: